-The peak body for the legal profession has said that controversial “religious exemptions” in the government’s draft marriage equality bill go too far and should be removed.
+The Law Council of Australia, the peak body for the legal profession, has said that controversial “religious exemptions” in the government’s draft marriage equality bill go too far and should be removed.

 A draft marriage equality bill was released by the Government last year as part of its failed plebiscite on the issue, and the bill is before a Senate inquiry that is looking at proposed exemptions “for ministers of religion, marriage celebrants and religious bodies and organisations to refuse to conduct or solemnise marriages.”